iprak/sensi/README.md

 This integration allows displaying and controlling [Sensi](https://sensi.emerson.com/en-us) thermostat.

+It was developed by reverse engineering the mobile app and work done by https://github.com/w1ll1am23/pysensi, so the integration could fail at some point.

 On adding the Sensi integration, you should see one device and 3 entities.
+You will need credentials used in the Sensi mobile app.

+- Only single target temperature is supported; temperature range is not supported.
+You will have to set heat/cool mode yourself.
+- Suported fan modes are: Auto, On and Circulate (10% duty cycle)
+- Data is refreshed every 30 seconds.

+So far, simultaneous loging from mobile app and integration does not seem to be probematic.

 # Installation